 On April 30, 1975, the People’s Army of Vietnam and Viet Cong forces succeeded in the occupation of the city of Saigon in the wake of withdrawal by United States Armed Forces.
-America’s departure marked the end of the Vietnam War and provided the Democratic Republic of North Vietnam to unify North and South Vietnam.
+America’s departure marked the end of the Vietnam War and provided the Democratic Republic of North Vietnam with the opporunity to unify North and South Vietnam.
 The final act of unification would have been welcomed by the first Prime Minister of North Vietnam Nyguen Ai Quoc who was known to the world as Ho Chih Minh (1890-1969).
 Older Vietanemse sometimes refer to him as “Uncle Ho”, a benevolent figure who’s life as devoted to completely independence in Indochina from French and Chinese rule.
 Ho Chih Minh has always come across as a slightly mysterious figure and some parts of his life are still unknown.
 However, author William Duiker provides an informative and thought-provoking biography that explains Ho’s life and the true tragedy of the Vietnam War.

 In 1976, Saigon was officially renamed Ho Chih Minh City in honor of Uncle Ho.
 It was a fitting tribute to the man who truly believed in one Vietnam and made it his purpose to see it come to pass.
 But just who was the real Ho Chih Minh?
 One adjective is surely not enough to describe this mysterious figures whom we learn about deeply in this biography.
 The author has exhaustive researched the book and his recreation of the key events in Ho’s life during his evolution into a world leader provide the picture needed for readers to understand the thoughts behind his decisions and actions.